t-SNE Exaggerates Clusters, Provably: Misrepresentation of Outliers

-The result is proven via analysis of the t-SNE gradient: we argue that if the outlier is too far away, its gradient is nonzero, thus violating stationarity.
-Key to this analysis is a comparison between the aggregate behavior of the outlier point's affinities in the input versus the output; in other words, the comparison between \(\sum_{i=1}^{n-1} P_{i0}\) and \(\sum_{i=1}^{n-1} Q_{i0}\).
+\end{restatable} The result is proven via analysis of the t-SNE gradient: we argue that if the outlier is too far away, its gradient is nonzero, thus violating stationarity.
+Key to this analysis is a comparison between the aggregate behavior of the outlier point's affinities in the input versus the output; in other words, the comparison between \(\sum_{i=1}^n P_{i0}\) and \(\sum_{i=1}^n Q_{i0}\).
 This is where the fundamental asymmetry of t-SNE comes in.
 While the latter is dependent on the position of the outlier point \(y_0\), per Lemma \ref{lem:Qsum_bound}, the former has a lower bound of \(1/(2n)\) due to the normalization of the conditional affinity probabilities.

-The input-agnostic nature of this result is striking: even if the input is an extreme outlier configuration, a t-SNE output cannot depict its extremity past roughly \(\alpha = 3\).
+The input-agnostic nature of this result is striking: even if the input is an extreme outlier configuration, no stationary t-SNE output can depict its extremity past roughly \(\alpha \approx 3.6\).
 This behavior stands in stark contrast to that of principal component analysis (PCA), as shown in Figure \ref{fig:outliers1} on both real and synthetic data models.
-PCA tends to preserve the \(\alpha\) outlier number, while t-SNE seldom depicts outliers past \(\alpha > 0.2\) in practice, and often depicts them as within the convex hull of the rest of the points (hence \(\alpha = 0\)).
-Furthermore, when faced with multiple outliers, (Figure \ref{fig:outliers1}, bottom) t-SNE gracefully accommodates them into the global structure of the bulk of the data.
+PCA tends to roughly preserve the \(\alpha\) outlier number, while t-SNE seldom depicts outliers past \(\alpha > 0.2\) in practice, and sometimes even depicts them as within the convex hull of the rest of the points (yielding \(\alpha = 0\)).
+Furthermore, when faced with multiple outliers, (Figure \ref{fig:outliers1}, bottom) t-SNE gracefully accommodates them into the global structure of the bulk of the data, in contrast to PCA, which depicts the outliers as randomly scattered.

-Our result suggests that t-SNE is an inappropriate tool to use in situations involving outlier detection.
-Consider, for instance, a dataset of financial transactions where the goal is to detect fraudulent user, studied by \citet{dalpozzolo2015_calib}.
+Our result suggests that t-SNE is the wrong tool to use in situations involving outlier detection.
+Consider, for instance, a dataset of financial transactions where the goal is to detect fraudulent users, studied by \citet{dalpozzolo2015_calib}.
 In this dataset, only \(0.172\)\% percent of the points ($492$ out of $284,807$) are fraudulent and by many standard statistical metrics register as outliers.
 Comparing the t-SNE and PCA plots on a random representative subset of this data ($5050$ points, of which $50$ are fraudulent), we see that t-SNE mixes the frauds with the bulk of the points while PCA keeps them separated for the most part , see Figure \ref{fig:outliers1}, top row.